 Vendor agrees to provide personnel, equipment and materials for performance evaluation, testing certification and repair of Fume Hoods, Biological Safety Cabinets, Clean Benches, Controlled Environment Devices and Cleanrooms as indicated in Appendix B “Price Guide for Services,” for the locations on Appendix C (Service List).

 Testing and Certification services shall include personnel, equipment and materials for performance evaluation, testing certification and repair of Fume Hoods, Biological Safety Cabinets, Clean Benches, Controlled Environment Devices and Cleanrooms of designated areas as agreed upon between Marshall University and Vendor.
 See Appendix C.

+All services listed are on a per unit basis and does not include repair prices.
+Pricing will apply to all Marshall University locations within the continental United States.

+All testing will be in accordance with appropriate regulatory Guidelines and Manufacturers’ Specifications.
+Cleanrooms will be tested in accordance to ISO 14611-1 and/or customer specific guidelines and protocols.
+All testing will be based on predetermined corporate standards.
+Exceptions will need approval prior to completion.

 Vendor shall furnish all labor, equipment, and materials necessary to perform required services.